 The Nagios monitoring system is a great example of Free Software, powerful, flexible and easy to extend.
 While it comes with a lot of functionality out of the box you’ll occasionally want to write you own Nagios plugin; which isn’t too hard to do.

 The plugins below have all been written by me to help keep my systems under control.
 They’re functional, released under the GPL and hopefully useful to someone other than me.
+You can find the source code for each in my Nagios Plugins Github repo.

 - Check Cert Expiry